norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 * Different Strokes
 * the Cosby Show

 I remembered watching _Family Matters_ instead of _Full House_ because Carl Winslow was much cooler than Danny Tanner.
-I remembered that Mister Cooper was less creepy than the nex
+I remembered that Mister Cooper was a less creepy mento than the next door neighbor in _Boy Meets World_.
+But I didn't remember that a lot of my

 Is it all that surprising that the heyday of dynamcially typed OOP-forward languages like Python and Ruby coencided with societal pressure to "be colorblind" in our interactions with others?

 <sub>1.
 Python as a language has been around since the late 1980s, however Python 2+ is really where it begins to reflect what most would consider "modern Python" in a way that is applicable to the conversation</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMzkyNzA4NywyMDE2NjEyMjU0LDIwMT
+eyJoaXN0b3J5IjpbLTE4OTAzMjgzMDEsMjAxNjYxMjI1NCwyMD
-Y2MTIyNTQsNTc2NjQ3ODkwLC02OTM2MDc2MTAsMTA5MDU1MDIz
+E2NjEyMjU0LDU3NjY0Nzg5MCwtNjkzNjA3NjEwLDEwOTA1NTAy
-OF19
+MzhdfQ==
 -->